Last updated on October 5th, 2023

 - Check for leaks

-They tend to get crushed or pushed into the valve and can be a nightmare trying to remove the old washer.
+The rubber washers tend to get crushed or pushed into the valve and can be a nightmare to remove.

 - Remove the head of the radiator drain valve with some water pump pliers